'The Goldbergs' Pays Tribute To 'Sixteen Candles'

 The hit ABC show The Goldbergs does a tribute episode every year, and this time, the show takes on Sixteen Candles, the movie by John Hughes.
-The Goldbergs creator, Adam F. Goldberg takes pleasure in paying homage to his favorite movies of the eighties, and in the past, he’s honored The Breakfast Club, Dirty Dancing, and Ferris Bueller’s Day Off.
+The Goldbergs creator, Adam F. Goldberg, takes pleasure in paying homage to his favorite movies of the ’80s, and in the past, he’s honored The Breakfast Club, Dirty Dancing, and Ferris Bueller’s Day Off.

-The Hollywood Reporter says that this year’s tribute episode will come early in the season, as it will be seen on the September 26th episode.
-Even though the movie, Sixteen Candles was all about Molly Ringwald’s character’s 16th birthday, the special episode of The Goldbergs will be all about Adam’s 16th birthday.
+The Hollywood Reporter says that this year’s tribute episode will come early in the season, as it will be seen on the September 26 episode.
+Even though the movie Sixteen Candles was all about Molly Ringwald’s character’s 16th birthday, the special episode of The Goldbergs will be all about Adam’s 16th birthday.

-The movie was all about how events add up to cause a family to forget a member’s big birthday, and that’s exactly what happens to Adam as his parents are distracted by things going on with their other children, including Barry who has gotten engaged to Lainey.
-Beverly Goldberg (Wendi McLendon Covey) tries to scare the young couple straight by showing them it isn’t so much fun to be an adult, thus trying to avoid a wedding in this incarnation of Sixteen Candles.
+The movie was all about how events add up to cause a family to forget a member’s big birthday, and that’s exactly what happens to Adam, as his parents are distracted by things going on with their other children, including Barry, who has gotten engaged to Lainey.
+Beverly Goldberg (Wendi McLendon-Covey) tries to scare the young couple straight by showing them it isn’t so much fun to be an adult, thus trying to avoid a wedding in this incarnation of Sixteen Candles.

 'The Goldbergs' Sets 'Sixteen Candles' Tribute for Season 6 Premiere https://t.co/yxB281A4UA